secrary/SSMA/README.md

 ## Features:
 * Searches for possible domains, e-mail addresses, IP addresses in the strings of the file.

-* Check if domains is blacklisted based on abuse.ch's Ransomware Domain Blocklist and malwaredomains.com's blocklist
+* Check if domains are blacklisted based on abuse.ch's Ransomware Domain Blocklist and malwaredomains.com's blocklist.

 * Looks for Windows functions commonly used by malware.